quicwg/multipath/draft-ietf-quic-multipath.md

 possible to use different connection IDs for distinguishing packets sent to that node over different paths.

+Each endhost may use several IP addresses to serve the connection.
+In particular, the multipath extension supports the following scenarios.

+  * The client uses multiple IP addresses and the server listens on only one.
+  * The client uses only one IP address and the server listens on several ones.
+  * The client uses multiple IP addresses and the server listens on several ones.

 This proposal does not cover address discovery and management.
 Addresses and the actual decision process to setup or tear down paths are assumed to be handled by the application that is using the QUIC multipath extension.
+This is sufficient to address the first aforementioned scenario.
+However, this document does not prevent future extensions from defining mechanisms to address the remaining scenarios.
 Further, this proposal only specifies a simple basic packet scheduling algorithm, in order to provide some basic implementation guidance.
 However, more advanced algorithms as well as potential extensions to enhance signaling of the current path state are expected